Point of Sale

 Keep in mind that Alabama, Louisiana, Mississippi, South Carolina, and Tennessee do not have state minimum wage laws.
 And while Georgia has a state minimum wage law, it does not apply to tipped employees.

-Since California doesn’t allow a tip credit, tipped minimum wage for both Los Angeles City and Los Angeles County is the same as the general minimum wage in those areas, which is set at $14.00 (for businesses with 25 employees or less) and $15.00 (for businesses with 26 employees or more).
-These increased wages came into effect on January 1, 2022.
+Since California doesn’t allow a tip credit, the tipped minimum wage for both Los Angeles City and Los Angeles County is $16.78 and $15.96 respectively, beginning January 1, 2024.

 For more information about local wage increases in every California city (as well as other cities with their own regulations), see UC Berkeley’s Inventory of US City and County Minimum Wage Ordinances.